Cotswold Canals Trust

 The Cotswold Canals Trust is a British registered charity that aims to protect and restore the Stroudwater Navigation and the Thames and Severn Canal.
-Formed in 1972, the organisation has a goal to restore navigability on the two waterways between Saul Junction to the River Thames.
+Formed in 1972, the organisation has a goal to restore navigability on the two waterways between Saul Junction and the River Thames.
 Since then, it has overseen restoration of the waterways, with many bridges, locks, and cuttings being rebuilt and reinstated.

 History

-The Stroudwater Canal Society was formed in 1972 by Michael Ayland, a canal enthusiast who resided near Saul Junction, the intersection of the Stroudwater Navigation and the Gloucester and Sharpness Canal.
+The Stroudwater Canal Society was formed in 1972 by Michael Ayland, a canal enthusiast who lived near Saul Junction, the intersection of the Stroudwater Navigation and the Gloucester and Sharpness Canal.
 Ayland was opposed to the infilling of the Stroudwater Navigation, and after speaking to a Bristol Evening Post journalist he gathered significant support and offers of assistance from members of the public.
-The Company of Proprietors of the Stroudwater Navigation, the primary landowner of the waterway, refuted a newspaper report that suggested the navigation would be restored to Stroud.
+The Company of Proprietors of the Stroudwater Navigation, the primary landowner of the waterway, denied a newspaper report that suggested the navigation would be restored to Stroud.

 The society's first official meeting was held on 12 May 1972 at the Subscription Rooms in Stroud and in its infancy the society formalised its goals to also include the restoration of the Thames and Severn Canal to provide a navigable link between Saul Junction and Lechlade on the River Thames.
 On 16 April 1975, the organisation was incorporated as the Stroudwater, Thames and Severn Canal Trust and on 23 July it became a registered charity.
 The organisation began using the name "Cotswold Canals Trust" in 1990; at this point its aims were to preserve and promote recreational use of the canals, to seek to have the towpath defined as a public right of way, to promote the restoration of the waterways between Saul Junction and Hope Mill Lock (near Thrupp), to promote the restoration of the Thames and Severn Canal between the Thames and the Cotswold Water Park, and ultimately to restore the entirety of the canals between Saul Junction and the Thames.
 The Trust's current aims are similar, but also include focus on wildlife and landscape conservation as well as navigability and recreation.
 Their governing document – as submitted to the Charity Commission for England and Wales – covers the preservation and maintenance of the waterways; the promotion of the use of the navigations by the public; education of the history, use, and wildlife of the navigations; the provision of recreational and leisure facilities on the navigations; and the furtherment and enhancement of environmental aspects along the waterways.